 Dear Boards of Directors and Chief Executive Officers:

-On March 16, 2021, the Consumer Finance Protection Bureau (CFPB) published in the Federal Register an interpretive rule (opens new window) clarifying that the prohibition against sex discrimination in the Equal Credit Opportunity Act (ECOA), as implemented by Regulation B, encompasses discrimination based on sexual orientation and gender identity discrimination.1 The interpretive rule also covers discrimination based on actual or perceived nonconformity with sex- or gender-based stereotypes, and discrimination based on an applicant’s associations.
+On March 16, 2021, the Consumer Finance Protection Bureau (CFPB) published in the Federal Register an interpretive rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) clarifying that the prohibition against sex discrimination in the Equal Credit Opportunity Act (ECOA), as implemented by Regulation B, encompasses discrimination based on sexual orientation and gender identity discrimination.1 The interpretive rule also covers discrimination based on actual or perceived nonconformity with sex- or gender-based stereotypes, and discrimination based on an applicant’s associations.
 The interpretive rule became effective on March 16, 2021.

 The CFPB stated the interpretive rule is consistent with the 2020 United States Supreme Court ruling in Bostock v.
 Clayton County, Georgia, that holds the prohibition against sex discrimination in Title VII of the Civil Rights Act of 1964 encompasses sexual orientation discrimination and gender identity discrimination.2

 The interpretive rule clarifies that ECOA and Regulation B cover discrimination against individuals, not merely groups.
 It also states that sex discrimination includes discrimination motivated by actual or perceived nonconformity with sex- or gender-based stereotypes, such as discrimination based on a lender’s perception that a customer’s attire does not accord with the customer’s perceived gender.